jmarini/nanoscope/README.rst

     pixels = p.height.colorize()
     Image.fromarray(pixels).save('file.png')

-Arbitrary image types may also be accessed by name
+Arbitrary image types may also be accessed by name (case sensitive) and the name of all image types may be queried

 .. code::python